emiliawisnios/time-series-course/assignment1/assignment1.md

 ## sigma^2 estimated as 8.538e-08:  log likelihood=47440.22
 ## AIC=-94866.44   AICc=-94866.43   BIC=-94818.41
 ```
-AR(5) is slightly better than AR(1)
+AR(5) is slightly better than ARIMA(1,1,0).
 <br>
-*Use the command `gls` (generalised least squares) from the package `nlme` and for the residuals, ude `correlation=corARMA(p=?, q=?)` with the values p and q which you obtained when finding a suitable ARMA process for the residuals.
+*Use the command `gls` (generalised least squares) from the package `nlme` and for the residuals, use `correlation=corARMA(p=?, q=?)` with the values p and q which you obtained when finding a suitable ARMA process for the residuals.
 Are \(\beta_0\) and \(\beta_1\) substantially different?
 Is the \(\sigma^2\) estimate substantially different?*

 ```r
 # gls(y~x, correlation = corARMA(p=1, q=2))
 ```
+This part of code is not working.

 # Task 3

 *The data for this excercise is found in the file `q-gdpdef.txt` on the course page.
 It contains the data for the United States for the first quater of 1947 to the last quater of 2008.
 Data is in the format year, month, day and deflator.
 The data are seasionally adjusted and equal to 100 for the year 2000.
-Build ARIMA model for the serier and check the validity of the fitted model.
+Build ARIMA model for the series and check the validity of the fitted model.
 Use the fitted model to predict the inflation for each quater of 2009.*

 ```r